Krypteria/Ant/README.md

 In general, the keys \Exclusion and \Paths are not defined, so it is necessary to first check if they are present or need to be created.
 To do this, Ant uses different ways to obtain this information.
 In the case of **WMI**, the [stdregprov](https://learn.microsoft.com/en-us/previous-versions/windows/desktop/regprov/stdregprov) class is used to query the registry and obtain direct output.
 In the case of **WinRM** it makes use of the endpoint :5985/wsman to spawn a cmd.exe process that interacts with the registry using reg.exe.

-Once the presence of these registry keys have been checked and they have been created if necessary, Ant creates a new exclusion for the file C:\windows\system32\drivers\spool\color by using reg.exe.
+Once the presence of these registry keys have been checked and they have been created if necessary, Ant creates a new exclusion for the file *C:\windows\system32\drivers\spool\color or C:\users\public\documents* (if the first one doesn't exist, Ant uses the second one) using reg.exe.
 Once the exclusion has been added, it is necessary to update the machine's group policies for this change to take effect, which requires Administrator permissions.
 The default Windows gpupdate command is used to perform this update.

 It is important to note that this technique only works on domain-joined machines that can make use of group policies.
 For non-domain joined machines you would have to create an empty local group policy and then update the group policy or reboot the machine.
 These options are not implemented.